aptise/peter_sslers/README.md

 Peter, as we fondly call this package, offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.
 PostgreSQL is recommended; Sqlite is supported and the primary testing environment.
 A good-faith effort is made to get this to work on MySQL, but, well, sigh.

-Peter combines an ACME V2 Client designed to operate against the LetsEncrypt service, alongside tools designed to manage & deploy Signed SSL Certificates.
+Peter combines an ACME V2 Client designed to operate against the LetsEncrypt service, alongside tools designed to manage, deploy and troubleshoot SSL Certificates.

 The client supported ACME v1 until version `0.4.0`.